 Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

 Volunteer Education and Training (VET) is at the heart of what we do.
 To date, we have trained over 800 people to be volunteers in and around Island County.
 This training takes place annually over two semesters (spring and fall) and encompasses a total of 100 hours.
-Classes are held weekly Thursdays virtually via Zoom; classes are taught by experts in their respective fields.
+Classes are held weekly on Thursdays in person and via Zoom; classes are taught by experts in their respective fields.

 One of the favorite highlights of our training is the field trip opportunities.